 Everyone who becomes eligible for Medicare is given an Initial Enrollment Period (IEP), which represents your very first opportunity to enroll in coverage.

+So, what age are you eligible for Medicare?
 Your Initial Enrollment Period begins on the first day of the month that is three months before the month that you turn 65 years old.

 - For example, if you turn 65 on July 15th, your Initial Enrollment Period will begin on April 1st (three months before your birthday month).